iamthatguylook/Penetration-Testing-Notes/Active Directory Enumeration & Attacks .md

   ```shell
    Get-AppLockerPolicy -Effective | select -ExpandProperty RuleCollections
   ```
+ It is common for organizations to block cmd.exe and PowerShell.exe and write access to certain directories, but this can all be bypassed.
+Organizations also often focus on blocking the PowerShell.exe executable, but forget about the other PowerShell executable locations such as **%SystemRoot%\SysWOW64\WindowsPowerShell\v1.0\powershell.exe or PowerShell_ISE.exe.**
 ### PowerShell Constrained Language Mode
 - **Purpose**: Lock down PowerShell features to enhance security.
 - **Tool**: PowerShell command to check language mode.